rossberg/boulder-dash/README.md

 - `Game` - the main game loop (functorised over engine)
 - `Render` - the graphics backend (functorised over engine)
 - `Sound` - handling of sound effects (functorised over engine)
+- `Main` - common main module (functorised over engine)
 - `Engine` - unified signature for backend engines
-- `Engine_graphics` - wrapper for Graphics library
-- `Engine_tsdl` - wrapper for TSDL library
+- `engine-*/Engine_{graphics,tsdl,raylib}` - wrapper for respective backend library
-- `Engine_raylib` - wrapper for Raylib library
+- `main-*/Main_{graphics,tsdl,raylib}` - main entry point for respective build
-- `Bmp` - a simple decoder for .bmp files, used by Graphics binding
+- `engine-graphics/Bmp` - a simple decoder for .bmp files
-- `Main` - common main module (functorised over engine)
-- `Main_graphics` - main entry point for Graphics version
-- `Main_tsdl` - main entry point for TSDL version
-- `Main_raylib` - main entry point for Raylib version

 Little surprising to say there, please look at the code for details.
 For what it's worth, the game logic was straightforward to hack down and worked almost on first try.
 By far the trickiest part was getting the scrolling logic correct for all edge cases — it mimics the original's famous follow-the-player behaviour, but with arbitrary window resizing thrown into the mix, and I wanted the two to interact smoothly.